The main types of company director in question are:

 Of course, one can also take out voluntary insurance.

 Company directors who are classed as self-employed workers are affiliated to Sécurité sociale des indépendants (SSI, formerly RSI) from the moment they register their company.

 When setting up their company, entrepreneurs must complete a business setup declaration.
 Once registration is complete, the SSI agency automatically affiliates them and sends out an affiliation notification featuring all the administrative information relating to this registration (this document must be kept for future reference).

 Registration with social security therefore takes effect on the official date the company opens for business.

-The self-employed join the general scheme in early 2020.
-Between January 20 and February 17, 2020, the self-employed will gradually be added to the general scheme.
+The self-employed joined the general scheme in early 2020.
+The self-employed aregradually be added to the general scheme.
 All of their current social protection and rights are preserved and their contributions remain unchanged at equal income.